 This error occurs during reboot and start-up of the computer.
 However, at times, this issue might occur randomly even while using the computer.
 This error occurs mostly due to faulty driver software.
 This faulty driver can be found in graphics driver, wireless driver, or in any other hardware driver.

-How do I fix system thread exception not handled?
+How do I fix system thread exception not handled in Windows10?

 The driver issue mostly occurs in graphic drivers.
 This may be caused due to an outdated driver, faulty installation, corrupt driver.
 The driver software can also be easily modified by malware.
-Faulty installation of driver software may also cause “System Thread Exception Not Handled”.
+Faulty installation of driver software may also cause this error.

 How to use the file name attached with the error code?